Send an email

 When ordering an SSL certificate, it is important to check whether the company records correspond to the records for the domain owner at the relevant domain registrar for the domain in question.
 A WHOIS request is helpful to clarify whether the provided details are correct.

-Depending on the certificate, the period of validity can last from one up to ten years.
+Depending on the certificate, the period of validity can last from 90 days up to 2 years.
 The option of an automatic renewal is always included.
 A crucial point for the trustworthiness of a website is the validity of its SSL certificate.
 If the certificate is expired, the user will be shown a safety notice - this could deter potential customers.

 Send an email